rosen-bridge/rosen-chains/packages/abstract-chain/README.md

 After defining network class, a chain class should be implemented, inheriting `AbstractChain` (or `AbstractUtxoChain` if the blockchain is UTxO-based) which implements all required functions.
 The functions will be explained in the [Chain Class Document](#chain-class-document) section.
-Any required actions found in this step which relates directly to blockchain network should be added to the network class.
+Any required actions found in this step which relates directly to the blockchain network should be added to the network class.
 Also `network` variable type should be declared as the network class type.

 ```typescript